ArtifexSoftware/MuPDF.NET/docs/classes/Document.rst

     :arg Dictionary<string, string> m: A dictionary with the same keys as *metadata* (see below).
 All keys are optional.
 A PDF's format and encryption method cannot be set or changed and will be ignored.
 If any value should not contain data, do not specify its key or set the value to `None`.
 If you use an empty dictionary all metadata information will be cleared to the string *"none"*.
 If you want to selectively change only some values, modify a copy of *doc.metadata* and use it as the argument.
 Arbitrary unicode values are possible if specified as UTF-8-encoded.

     Empty values or "none" are not written, but completely omitted.

+  .. method:: GetMetadata(string key)

+    Returns the metadata for the supplied `key`.

+    :rtype: string

   .. method:: DeleteXmlMetadata()